itwritsmall/itwritsmall.github.io/_drafts/adding-categories-tags-poole.md

 layout: post
 title: "Adding Categories and Tags to the Jekyll Poole Theme"
-categories: [category]
+categories: [tutorial]
-tags: [tag, tag, tag, tag]
+tags: [Jekyll, Poole Theme, Markdown, Liquid]
+excerpt: Integrating Ctegories and Tags into the Poole Theme for Jekyll

 ---

-# Adding Categories and Tags to the Jekyll Poole Theme

 ### Introduction
 Categories and Tags are a common blogging tool.
 Jekyll supports them natively, here's how to add them into the Poole Theme.